Jhgomez/redes2/Commands.md

 * `sh ip interface brief`: shows vlans, fa, gi, and other ports or interface that has been assigned an IP address

+* `show port-security interface interface#`: shows security config of the interface selected

+* `ip config-all`: shows info like mac address of the NIC

 ## Ethernet Channel - PAGP/LACP
 This two protocols allows us to create ethernet channels easily.
 Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.
 These two protocols are used between switch to switch to group two or more ethernet connections to be treated as a single connection